Offering students a varied co-curricular programme

 With over 100 trips running each year, there is always something to spark their interest.
 These include language trips, sport, drama and music tours, plus outdoor pursuits with CCF and for the Duke of Edinburgh award.

-In addition, the boys always eagerly anticipate Activities Week in the summer term, when they take a break from the academic curriculum and thoroughly enjoy trips that expand their horizons and move their learning to a new location.
+In addition, the students always eagerly anticipate Activities Week in the summer term, when they take a break from the academic curriculum and thoroughly enjoy trips that expand their horizons and move their learning to a new location.

 |Previous trips include:|